wariorx/aws-certified-developer-associate-notes/06_Container_services_ECS.md

 * 2 provided schedulers;
     * Service scheduler for long-running tasks and applications
     * Standalone scheduler for batch jobs, scheduled tasks, or single-run tasks
+* You may also use EventBridge or create a custome scheduler that calls RunTask when needed

 ### Service Scheduler
 * Ensures that the desired scheduling strategy is followed and that failing tasks are rescheduled as needed.